cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

 As described above you can load modules with or without specific versions.
 For a lot of software it is not very important that a specific version used, but even so it is highly recommended that you keep using the same versions of modules throughout a project.

--  It documents what software you used to run your analyses.
--  It ensures that your results do not change (subtly or greatly) when new versions of software are installed.
+Pinning your software versions ensures that your results do not change (subtly or greatly) when new versions of software are made available on the cluster.

 There are two ways to ensure that you are using the same versions of
 modules: Either using the built-in ``save/restore`` functionality or using a script containing ``module load`` commands.
+These commands also have the advantage of documenting what software you used to run your analyses.

 Managing modules with ``module save/restore``
 =============================================